-We welcomed several new board members this year, including: Darcie Acton, (MD of Lesser Slave River); Cori Klassen, the Executive Director of the Lesser Slave Forest Education Society (NGO representative); Nona Elliot, a community member from Shaw’s Point (Cottage Owner & Country Residential representative); Jeanette Willier, a community member from Joussard (Cottage Owner & Country Residential alternate); Susan Nielsen, a producer from Big Meadow (Agriculture representative); and George Keay, a community member from High Prairie (Tourism & Economic Development alternate).
+We welcomed several new board members this year, including: Darcie Acton, (MD of Lesser Slave River); Cori Klassen, the Executive Director of the Lesser Slave Forest Education Society (NGO representative); Nona Elliot, a community member from Shaw’s Point (Cottage Owner & Country Residential representative); Jeanette Willier, a community member from Joussard (Cottage Owner & Country Residential alternate); Susan Nielsen, a producer from Big Meadow (Agriculture representative); and George Keay, the founding chairman of the LSWC, has re join us!
+(Tourism & Economic Development alternate).
 We welcome them to the table with open arms, and look forward to having their knowledge and experiences enrich the conversations around our table.
 We will share pictures of our new board following our Strategic Planning session in early November 2020.

 This year is we removed the annual $5 membership fee, our Board of Directors cited concerns with accessibility and financial barriers to potential members.
 The membership bylaw was updated at the AGM on October 2nd and going forward an annually renewed membership form is the only requirement for general membership.
 If you’re looking for more information, including the full list of directors and most recent annual report, visit www.lswc.ca, call our office at 780-523-9800, email [email protected], or find us on Facebook!